genome/bam-readcount/paper.md

 access [@Bonfield2021-et].
 This has also improved performance, and `bam-readcount` can report on 100,000 randomly selected sites from a 30x whole-genome sequencing (WGS) BAM in around 5 minutes [@Griffith2015-gz].
-It’s performance scales nearly linearly with the number of genomic sites queried and average sequencing depth (Figure 1).
+Its performance scales nearly linearly with the number of genomic sites queried and average sequencing depth (Figure 1).
 Querying the same 100,000 sites from a BAM with 300x WGS takes 48 minutes, roughly 10x as long.